hexaeight/Documentation/docs.md

 ```
 LoginSuccess : User was successfully authenticated.
 LoginBlocked : User was valid but blocked because Email Domain Filter was active.
-CookieExtensionSuccess : JWT insode the cookie was extended successfully by one hour.
+CookieExtensionSuccess : JWT inside the cookie was extended successfully by one hour.
 ```

-> #### Security Note: A user who tries to login with a wrong password into HexaEight Serverless residing in your domain,
-> #### will not even be able to generate an encrypted token, since our Platform will detect this and block the user, hence you will
-> #### never be able to see any Log of unauthorizied user attempts without email addresses since our platform handles it and
-> #### doesent even let that request reach your Domain.
+> #### Security Note: A user who tries to login with a wrong password into HexaEight Serverless residing in your domain, will not even be able to generate an encrypted token, since our Platform will detect this and block the user, hence you will never be able to see any Log of unauthorizied user attempts without email addresses since our platform handles it and doesent even let that request reach your Domain.

 * * *